 Siteground is awesome.
 It’s super fast.
 Despite more page views than ever before-sometimes thousands at one time, when a post goes viral- my site has never run faster.
 And, whenever I’ve needed support or had questions, the longest I’ve ever had to wait was 2 minutes!
 And I’ve always had complete resolution of any question or issue.

 The visual, above, gives you a good idea of the different options available.
-When you click on it, it’ll walk you through how to sign up and get your site going.
+When you click on it, it’ll walk you through step-by-step how to sign up and get your site going.
 And, through my link, you get a pretty big discount on hosting, if you choose Siteground.

 A terrific free resource to learn about making money blogging